tsmithcode/slitting-efficiency-dashboard/README.md

 **No commercial or educational use is permitted without explicit written permission from the author.**

-© [Your Name / tsmithcode.ai], 2025.
+© [Thomas Smith / tsmithcode.ai], 2025.
 All rights reserved.